Bipolar disorder is a psychiatric condition which can cause severe shifts in mood.

 - take time off of work for therapy and treatment when necessary

 Maintaining a healthy lifestyle can also help reduce your work stress.
-Exercise regularly, eat healthfully, get plenty of sleep, and be sure to stick to your treatment plan.
+Exercise regularly, eat healthy, get plenty of sleep, and be sure to stick to your treatment plan.

 Legally, you don’t have to tell your employer any of your health information, unless you could put others at risk.

-While generally people are more open today about discussing mental illness, there is still a stigma.
-It’s not right, but people may treat you differently if they know you have a mental illness — and this may include the people you work with.
+While generally people are more open today about discussing mental illness, there’s still a stigma.
+It’s not right, but people may treat you differently if they know you have a psychiatric condition — and this may include the people you work with.

 Some free and low-cost sources of help include: